Odaruthammava Aalariyam: Plot

-Gopan (Mukesh), Kora (Jagadish) and Bhakthavalsalan (Sreenivasan) are three college students who share the same house, along with Preman (Shankar), another classmate.
+Gopan, Kora and Bhakthavalsalan are three college students who share the same house, along with Preman, another classmate.
 While the trio is more interested in spending their time by flirting with girls, Preman is more serious in his attitude towards life.
-On a usual encounter, the trio meets Major Nair (Nedumudi Venu), a retired man in his fifties, who loves romancing young girls.
+On a usual encounter, the trio meets Major Nair, a retired man in his fifties, who loves romancing young girls.

-After a series of ego clashes, Nair learns that the trio is trying to woo his daughter Minu (Lissy).
+After a series of ego clashes, Nair learns that the trio is trying to woo his daughter Minu.
 Nair, enraged, challenges them to make his daughter fall for them.
 Accepting the challenge, the trio start to make her fell for them.
 Minu, who seriously shows concern towards disabled people, falls in love with Preman, whom she thinks to be disabled.
-Meanwhile, Nair bets with Govind (Sreenath), another street romeo, who is married to a beautiful innocent girl (Menaka).Govind says that would shave his head if Minu falls in love with anyone within 3 months.Nair agrees that he would shave his mustache to half if he loses the bet.
+Meanwhile, Nair bets with Govind, another street romeo, who is married to a beautiful innocent girl.
+Govind says that would shave his head if Minu falls in love with anyone within 3 months.Nair agrees that he would shave his mustache to half if he loses the bet.

 Minu learns that Preman is not disabled, but she still goes on with the relationship.
 Gopan enters Nair's home as a servant and enjoys easy access to Minu's room.
-Kora arrives at Nair's house as a disciple of his brother-in-law, a wrestler (Poojappura Ravi).
-Bhakthavalsalan claims himself to be a Hindi scholar Bhaktha Khanna, and says he is the nephew of popular Bollywood actor Rajesh Khanna, and gets appointed as Minu's Hindi tuition master.
+Kora arrives at Nair's house as a disciple of his brother-in-law, a wrestler.
+Bhakthavalsalan claims himself to be a Hindi scholar Bhaktha Khanna, and says he is the nephew of popular Bollywood actor Rajesh Khanna and gets appointed as Minu's Hindi tuition master.
 Govind, in the meantime, arrives in front of Minu as a blind man, for whom she feels sympathetic and brings home.
 Major Nair is shocked to find all four at his home, but is unable to open up the secrets as he fears blackmailing with a photograph taken by them while Nair was attending a cabaret show.

 Eventually, Nair succeeds in chasing everyone out of his house.
 The trio is shocked to find Minu is in love with Preman and now put all their energy to break them apart.
 Upon learning that their love is sincere, the trio along with Govind helps Preman to marry Minu.
 The film ends with Preman marrying Minu and Major Nair losing his bet and having his mustache half-shaved.